Brian-McGinn/Resume-Agent/README.md

 ✅Move job compare to graph as a node
 ✅Move job compare loop to the agent logic
-✅save scores and comparison details to postgres table Create curation agent use postgres table to get job desc, score, and comparision details rag for resume send resume, job desc, comparision details to llm to generate new resume create feedback loop to do initial compare, review and fix errors, review tone to match job description, format for ats, cross validate with original resume to avoid hallucinations. save new resume to table, save raw markdown format and pdf format orchestrator can extract new resume markdown and pdf to put on UI UI will list job title, score, link, markdown download, and pdf download
+✅save scores and comparison details to postgres table ✅sCreate curation agent
+✅suse postgres table to get job desc, score, and comparision details ✅srag for resume
+✅ssend resume, job desc, comparision details to llm to generate new resume ✅create feedback loop to do initial compare, review and fix errors, review tone to match job description, format for ats, cross validate with original resume to avoid hallucinations.
+✅save new resume to table, save raw markdown format a save in pdf format orchestrator can extract new resume markdown and pdf to put on UI UI will list job title, score, link, markdown download, and pdf download